History of the Los Angeles Lakers: 2007–2014: Bryant and Gasol years

 In the 2009 season, the Lakers had only one goal in mind: "ring," their huddle chant.
 In January, they would again lose Andrew Bynum to injury.
 He would return for the last few regular season games, and the Lakers ended up with a record of 65–17.
-In the playoffs, Los Angeles easily beat the Utah Jazz, but then faced a tough Houston Rockets team in the second round.
+In the playoffs, Los Angeles easily beat the Utah Jazz but then faced a tough Houston Rockets team in the second round.
 Though the Rockets stunned the Staples Center crowd with a Game 1 win, the Lakers took the series in seven, with most games blowouts.
 The Denver Nuggets kept the next round tight for L.A., until the Lakers blew out Game 6, winning a conference championship.
-In the Finals against the Orlando Magic, 3 games were close, but the Lakers won in 5, and were crowned NBA champions for the first time in 7 years.
+In the Finals against the Orlando Magic, 3 games were close, but the Lakers won in 5 and were crowned NBA champions for the first time in 7 years.
 Kobe Bryant was named Finals MVP.

 On July 3, 2009, the Lakers signed Houston Rockets forward Ron Artest to a five-year contract to replace Lakers forward Trevor Ariza, who signed with the Rockets.
 The Lakers once again won the Western Conference and made it to a third straight finals, in which they rematched the Boston Celtics.
 Faced against much of the same roster they had played with in 2008, the series played out very tightly, with both teams trading wins for the first four games.
 After the Celtics won a decisive game 5, the series moved back to Los Angeles where the Lakers would win a rout.
 Coming down to the fifth game 7 in the rivalry's history, Boston played well in the early goings of the match.
 However, the Lakers would rally in the fourth quarter to a raging Staples Center crowd.
-Led by Bryant and Gasol's rebounding, and with clutch shots from Ron Artest and Derek Fisher, the Lakers would win their franchise' sixteenth NBA championship.
+Led by Bryant and Gasol's rebounding, and with clutch shots from Ron Artest and Derek Fisher, the Lakers would win their franchise's sixteenth NBA championship.
 Bryant was awarded his second consecutive Finals Most Valuable Player Award.

 In the 2011 NBA playoffs, the Lakers advanced past the first round by defeating the New Orleans Hornets 4–2.
 However, the Dallas Mavericks swept the Lakers and ended Phil Jackson's career with a 36-point blowout in Game 4.